Icinga/icinga2/doc/09-object-types.md

   timeout         |**Optional.** The command timeout in seconds.
 Defaults to 60 seconds. arguments       |**Optional.** A dictionary of command arguments.

-Command arguments can be used the same way as for [CheckCommand objects](9-object-types.md#objecttype-checkcommand-arguments).
+Command arguments can be used the same way as for [CheckCommand objects](09-object-types.md#objecttype-checkcommand-arguments).

-More advanced examples for event command usage can be found [here](3-monitoring-basics.md#event-commands).
+More advanced examples for event command usage can be found [here](03-monitoring-basics.md#event-commands).

-## <a id="objecttype-externalcommandlistener"></a> ExternalCommandListener
+## ExternalCommandListener <a id="objecttype-externalcommandlistener"></a>

 Implements the Icinga 1.x command pipe which can be used to send commands to Icinga.